nrfconnect/sdk-nrf/doc/nrf/ug_thingy53.rst

    .. parsed-literal::
       :class: highlight

-      west build -b thingy53_nrf5340_cpuapp -d *destination_directory_name*
+      west build -b *build_target* -d *destination_directory_name*

+   The build target should be ``thingy53_nrf5340_cpuapp`` or ``thingy53_nrf5340_cpuapp_ns`` when building samples for the application core and ``thingy53_nrf5340_cpunet`` when building for the network core.

 #.
 Program the sample or application:

    a.
-Connect the Thingy:53 to the debug out port on a 10-pin external debug probe, for example nRF5340 DK, using a 10-pin JTAG cable.
+Connect the Nordic Thingy:53 to the debug out port on a 10-pin external debug probe, for example nRF5340 DK, using a 10-pin JTAG cable.
    #.
 Connect the external debug probe to the PC using a USB cable.
    #.
-Make sure that the Thingy:53 and the external debug probe are powered on.
+Make sure that the Nordic Thingy:53 and the external debug probe are powered on.
    #.
 Use the following command to program the sample or application to the device::

          west flash